-For anyone who has ever lived in Sevilla, or anywhere in the South of Spain, you may have noticed a distinct language variation in the pronunciation of Spanish.
+For anyone who has ever lived in Sevilla searching for the best way to learn Spanish, or anywhere in the South of Spain, you may have noticed a distinct language variation in the pronunciation of Spanish.
 Though of course there are many dialectical differences across Spanish speaking countries, the South of Spain seems to have a greater number of noticeable differences than many of the other Spanish dialects.

 Here are the dialects spoken throughout Spain: